Ahnna Smith, Executive Director

 Ahnna also worked in teacher recruitment, preparation, and development in the United States and the United Kingdom.
 She began her career as an elementary school teacher in Miami-Dade County Public Schools after earning a degree in government and politics, magna cum laude, from the University of Maryland, College Park.

-Suzanne Towns, Deputy Director
+Suzanne Towns, Deputy Executive Director

 Suzanne has significant professional achievements in the areas of public-private partnerships; local, state, and national program development; and philanthropy.
 Her two decades of experience has focused in the areas of community-based economic development, workforce development, poverty alleviation and advancing gender equity.
 Additionally, she has served as a career coach and mentor, working directly with those seeking to advance themselves professionally.